SultanAlshehhi/ML_py-Group-Project/presentation_script.md

 2. **Baseline XGBoost** - A powerful non-linear ensemble method
 3. **Tuned XGBoost** - Hyperparameter-optimized version using GridSearchCV

-All models were evaluated using 5-fold Time-Series Cross-Validation with Mean Absolute Error as our metric, which tells us on average how many cases our predictions are off by. **✓ Build a proper cross-validation procedure; select an appropriate measure of quality; choose an ML model reasonably; look for a good set of hyperparameters**
+All models were evaluated using 5-fold Time-Series Cross-Validation with Mean Absolute Error as our metric, which tells us on average how many cases our predictions are off by. **✓ Build a proper cross-validation procedure; select an appropriate measure of quality; choose an ML model reasonably; look for a good set of hyperparameters (7 points)**

 **[SLIDE: Performance results table]**